thoughtspot/thoughtspot.github.io/_end-user/search/area-charts.md

 ---
 title: [Area Charts]
-keywords: tbd
+summary: The area chart is based on the line chart, but has filled in regions.
 last_updated: tbd
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-The area chart is based on the line chart, but has filled in regions.

 ## Understand area charts